import pandas as pd

 is an ordered categorical variable, but Python doesn’t know that yet.
 Categorical variables have an attribute called cat

-that stores information about the categories, including a function called reorder_categories()
+that stores data and functions relevant to the categories, including a function called reorder_categories()

-which can also be used to define the order in the first place.
-To use it, pass in a list containing the categories in order from lowest to highest and the argumented ordered=True
+which can also be used to define the order.
+To use it, pass in a list containing the categories in order from lowest to highest, plus the argument ordered=True

 :